DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 We are now going back to Tails.
 So, either go to your second computer or restart your main computer on Tails.
 We are going to handle a private key, make sure to follow the same procedure that you used when generating the keys (that nothing ore no one can see what you do).
 In Tails, launch Electrum like before.

-Click next at the first window
+Click next at the first window:

 ![Electrum 27](images/40_electrum_27.png)

 We only need the signature, so keep “standard wallet” selected and click Next:

 ![Electrum 28](images/40_electrum_28.png)

 Select “I already have a seed” and click Next:

 ![Electrum 29](images/40_electrum_29.png)

 Enter your 12-word seed on the next screen (again, this is valuable information):

 ![Electrum 30](images/40_electrum_30.png)

 Leave the password field empty (the wallet file will be deleted once finished):

 ![Electrum 31](images/40_electrum_31.png)

 The wallet should now load.
 Go to `Tools>Load Transaction>From QR code` Scan the QR code on your phone.

 This should bring up the same Transaction Window that you had on your main OS.
 Start by first hitting “Sign”.
 That should Sign the transaction.
 Then click the QR-code:

 ![Electrum 32](images/40_electrum_32.png)

 Take a photo of it with your phone.

 You can now close Electrum and Tails (we won’t be using it anymore).